pngtoolskit.org

 Say hi →

-Drop a square PNG (ideally ≥ 256×256) and get a Windows-compatible .ico containing every size you list.
-Each size is rendered with high-quality downscaling and stored as a PNG inside the ICO.
+Drop a square PNG (256×256 or larger — bigger is better) and get a Windows-compatible .ico file containing every size you list.
+Each size is downscaled cleanly from the source and stored as a PNG inside the ICO, so the OS or browser can pick the size it needs.

 Drop PNG files here